- conforms_to::[[Decision Form Contract]]

 informed_by::[[Wikis Without Curation Drift Toward Write-Only]]

 - The write-only failure mode compounds with feature complexity: a graph with more capabilities requires more curation to keep coherent, and the curation burden is what makes the write-only dynamic bite.
-MVA keeps the curation surface proportional to the content surface.
+Minimum Viable Architecture keeps the curation surface proportional to the content surface.